Embedded Systems Engineering (Master of Science)

 Applications will be done electronically.
 These are the documents needed:

 Undergraduate diploma and transcript of records: If you have completed your studies, but not yet received the bachelors diploma, the transcript of records has to show the total number of credit points, final grade and the remark "degree conferred" or "degree awarded".
 If not, please submit an additional confirmation letter from the university stating the total number of credit points, the final grade and that the degree has been conferred.
 English language proficiency: Please note: Incomplete applications will not be considered.
 Certificates issued in a language other than German or English must be accompanied with a translation by an authorized translator.
-Due to the fact that applications of various programs are administered through the HISinOne online application portal, it does not always indicate the specifics of the application for for this specific program.
-Therefore, if you are unsure you can follow the instructions for the online application. |
+Due to the fact that applications of various programs are administered through the HISinOne online application portal, it does not always indicate the specifics of the application for this specific program.
+Therefore, if you are unsure, you can follow the instructions for the online application. |

 Admissions: